The O2 is fully accessible. Lifts and public areas are designed for wheelchair use. We have accessible seating and staff available to help.

 - Seizure-alert dogs

-Please remember that Guide and Assistance dogs aren't allowed on seats.
+Please remember that Guide or Assistance dogs aren't allowed on seats.

 Audio and visual information